 (W-FI) Use this field to provide any additional information or context that you feel is relevant to your organization's response.
 Please note that this field is optional and is not scored.

-(W10.1) Provide details for the person that has signed off (approved) your CDP water response.
+(W11.1) Provide details for the person that has signed off (approved) your CDP water response.

-Job title Corresponding job category Row 1 Manager, water and environment Environment/Sustainability manager
+Job title Corresponding job category Row 1 Global Water Leader Environment/Sustainability manager